christopher5106/christopher5106.github.io/_posts/2015-05-17-mobile-first-new-exigences.markdown

 - and Facebook framework, [React](https://github.com/mhart/react-server-example)

-A first best practices required for that is :
+A first best practices required to enable this is :

 - **to stop using jQuery** because there is no DOM on server-side and jQuery code cannot be rendered on server-side.